Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Introduction

-In this paper, we turn to diophantine sets defined by quadratic forms.
 Our goal is to show that the set of coefficients of anisotropic quadratic forms over a global field of characteristic not equal to $2$ is a diophantine set.
 In any case, the set of coefficients of isotropic quadratic forms is obviously diophantine.
 So, the set we deal with here is the complement of this obvious diophantine set, just like the works we mentioned above.
 Our main theorem is the following. \begin{thm} Let $K$ be a global field with $\textup{char}(K)\neq 2$ and let $m\in\BN$.
 Then